-Timely Antiques is owned and operated by Philip Coggon.
-I have over 35 years experience in repairing, restoring, rebuilding and servicing antique clocks of most types.
+I am Philip Coggon, sole proprietor of Timely Antiques .
+I have over 35 years experience in repairing, restoring, and servicing antique clocks of most types.

+For clock repair information, please call or text me at 970 217-0605.
+If you text, please add a photo or two if you can.
+It helps me assess the clock!
 I will typically be able to see you the day you call or soon afterwards at your convenience!
 I am available 7 days a week.
 Call to confirm my availability.
-Call Philip at 970 217 0605.
-If you text, add a photo if you can.
-It helps me assess the clock!

-Turn around will generally be 2 to 4 weeks.
+Turnaround on clock repairs is generally be 2 to 4 weeks.
 All estimates are free.
 A clock that stops running most likely needs oiling.
-I am based in my home in Fort Collins, (south of Harmony, east of Lemay).
+My workshop is in Fort Collins, CO.

 Clock Repair Fees

-- From $65 for typical mantle and wall clocks: cleaning/oiling and tune up.
+- From $70 for typical mantle and wall clocks: cleaning/oiling and tune-up.